lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 {% jsfiddle tug6H js,result presentation 600px %}

-Coming soon: "Part two: The collection" and "Part three: The view".
+Stay tuned, there will be more: "Part two: The collection" and "Part three: The view".. and maybe something about Routers.